chipsalliance/caliptra-sw/runtime/doc/test-coverage.md

 Check that PCR31 is updated in StashMeasurement | N/A | N/A
-Test GetIdevCert cmd fails if provided bad signature or tbs | N/A | N/A Add higher fidelity HMAC test that verifies correctness of HMAC tag based on UDS | N/A | N/A Test failed DPE command populates mbox header with correct error code | N/A | N/A Check that PopulateIdevIdCert cannot be called from PL1 | N/A | N/A Check that InvokeDpe::DeriveChild cannot be called from PL1 if it attempts to change locality to P0 | N/A | N/A
+Test GetIdevCert cmd fails if provided bad signature or tbs | N/A | N/A Add higher fidelity HMAC test that verifies correctness of HMAC tag based on UDS | N/A | N/A Check that PopulateIdevIdCert cannot be called from PL1 | N/A | N/A Check that InvokeDpe::DeriveChild cannot be called from PL1 if it attempts to change locality to P0 | N/A | N/A
 Check that InvokeDpe::CertifyKey cannot be called from PL1 if it requests X509 | N/A | N/A